Translations

 Mrs. Appalachian Irishman, in particular, and I may have to stop eating so much peanut butter.
 The analysis and conclusion will explain!

-Greetings, fellow diners, and welcome to the 109th article, under the “humor” topic section!
+Greetings, fellow diners, and welcome to the 109th article in the humor topic section!
 Are you hungry for another article?
 Well, here it is!
-I'd thought about creating a new topic section, called “economy” or “money tree,” but let's just stick with “humor.”
+I thought about creating a new topic section called “economy” or “money tree,” but let's just stick with “humor.”
 Peanut butter is sticky, after all!

-This article jells together our August through October record, on food cost and sales tax saved.
-It then smooths the “butter and jelly” together, in my analysis.
+This article jells together our August through October record on food cost and sales tax savings.
+It then smooths the “butter and jelly” together in my analysis.
 The conclusion looks for something cheaper than peanut butter!

-How did my wife and I fair, for the three months, this year?
+How did my wife and I fare for the previous three months this year?
 Let's see.
 The following is my record.
-I recorded by month, date, location, grocery cost, sales tax saved, and number of grocery items purchased.
+The record is by month, date, location, grocery cost, sales tax saved (saved), and number of grocery items purchased.

 August